KDE/digikam-doc/README.md

 ### File Hierarchies

-ReStructuredText Documentation implementation is located in top level directory in .rst files and sub-directories with the same name corresponding to the handbook sections.
+ReStructuredText documentation implementation is located in top level directory in .rst files and sub-directories with the same name corresponding to the handbook sections.
 The root entry of the manual is [index.rst](index.rst).

 Each handbook section start with a .rst file from top level directory and a dedicated